JACoders/OpenJK/README.md

 # DarkJedi

 DarkJedi is a fork of OpenJK (see below) focused on providing necessary code changes for the Dark Forces mod for Jedi Academy.
+Changes include enabling the unused advanced combat system from Jedi Academy, reenabling the inventory system, and programming the Dark Forces weapons: the Fusion Cutter, Mortar Gun, and Assault Cannon as new, separate weapons.

+Additional aims are to:
+* Provide commits to OpenJK that can mutually benefit both projects
+* Add new gameplay elements, such as a Stormtrooper Disguise and unlockable outfits for Kyle Katarn

 # About OpenJK